ppuckdee/Artify/README.md

 - **Undo/Redo:** Use the "Undo" and "Redo" buttons to correct any mistakes or changes.
 - **Clearing Canvas:** Click the "Clear" button to start a new illustration.

-## Customization

-The app comes with a default set of tools and options, but developers can easily extend or modify its features by editing the source code.
-Custom stickers, additional drawing tools, or UI themes can be added to enhance the user experience.